 Attendance at the entire opening weekend is mandatory, and attendance at the Norfolk session in October is mandatory.
 Any applicants who cannot commit fully to those two sessions should wait to apply in another year.

 We ask that you confirm in advance your availability for the sessions below before you apply to the program.

 Williamsburg Opening Weekend*: March 17, 18, 19 (ending at 3:30 on Saturday, March 19th)

 Richmond: April 21, 22, 23

 Danville and Martinsville: June 9, 10, 11

 (No meeting in July)

-More information about how to apply for financial aid is available on our Financial Aid page.
+More information about our financial assistance payment plan, and how to apply for financial aid, is available on our Financial Aid page.

 According to IRS guidance, the Lifetime Learning tax credit applies to students who are enrolled in one or more courses at an eligible educational institution.
 The course or courses must be either part of a postsecondary degree program or taken by the student to acquire or improve job skills.
 There are many other details surrounding the Hope and Lifetime Learning Tax Credits.
 We suggest that you contact your own tax professional to see if you qualify for these credits.
 Unfortunately, neither the Sorensen Political Institute nor the Weldon Cooper Center for Public Service can provide tax advice.
 You can also contact the IRS' Office of Public Liaison at 202-622-2970 or view Publication 970 on the IRS website for further information.